alexjamesmalcolm/alexjamesmalcolm.com/src/content/blog/1 Timothy 6 - Inductive.md

 The love of money is a lie of the world system that money will bring us joy but placing our hope in money will only bring us ruin.
 Contentment with what we have and pursuit of God is great gain.

-What are ways that we can hold onto contentment while we're entering into this new phase of life?
+##### DQ: What are ways that we can hold onto contentment while we're entering into this new phase of life?
 - Gratitude
 - In college we were all the same but now we are at risk of comparing ourselves to others
-- Reminding ourselves that if we surround ourselves with stuff
+- Reminding ourselves that if we surround ourselves with stuff then it changes our perspective
+	- Today George broke Hope's birthday present for Carrie, and in response Hope pick George up, spun him in the air and dropped him.
 - Hope in wealth is an uncertain foundation but giving our wealth for God is to make a strong foundation
+	- 6:17, "...nor to put their hope in wealth, which is so uncertain" 6:19 "...they will lay up treasure for themselves as a firm foundation for the coming age"
+- Regard ourselves as being rich for a purpose, that purpose being to give out generously to others
+	- 6:18 "Command them to do good, to be rich in good deeds, and to be generous and willing to share."

 ### Final Charge to Timothy